Ontology does not recapitulate epistemology

 This is already too long, but the same line of criticism can be offered for the so-called multiverse and modal realism.

-Update Here’s another notable of the Principal Principle (as much as I love puns, I would ban them from philosophical and scientific names: too much levity is not a good thing).
-But if you really like puns: if the logical probability of P given the evidence of its physical probability is the same as the physical probability, then .
+Update Here’s another notable of the Principal Principle.
+If you really like puns: if the logical probability of P given the evidence of its physical probability is the same as the physical probability, then .
 Actually: , where the logical probability of P equals p given the logical probability of P given A equals p.
 In other words, there is nothing at all special about the Principal Principle; plus, it assumes what it seeks to prove, i.e. that physical chance exists.